 Our travel agent had clearly told us that only a passport/voter’s ID/driving license was considered as a valid ID for getting a permit to certain border areas in Sikkim.
 So there was no reason whatsoever why I brought along this card – which eventually bailed me out.
 A frantic call to Siliguri followed, with our agent assuring me that she will try to fix this problem.
 This is the beauty of India, where rules are not cast in iron – sometimes it comes to the aid of forgetful travellers like me.

-On reaching Bagdogra airport (in Siliguri), we were escorted to our car by a sidekick of the original meet & greet guy Amit (as he was stuck in a jam somewhere) and introduced to Dipen, our driver for the trip.
-First we stopped for lunch at Marina’s and by the time we finished, Amit had arrived and handed over the necessary papers for the trip.
+On reaching Bagdogra airport (in Siliguri), we were escorted to our car by a sidekick of the original meet & greet guy Amit (who was stuck in a jam somewhere) and introduced to Dipen, our driver for the trip.
+First we stopped for lunch at Marina’s and by the time we’d finished, Amit had arrived and handed over the necessary papers for the trip.
 We also bought some pastries and cream rolls from Glenary’s for the road.

 It was drizzling by the time we reached our destination in Gangtok: Mintokling Guest House.
 A nice, cosy and homely place with friendly staff but a bit lacking in the food department.
-One of my friends was feeling very sick by then and was seriously worrying if she would be fit enough next morning to accompany us on the 7-hr journey to Lachen – our night halt at 9175 ft, for a bit of acclimatisation before the arduous drive up to the famous lake.
-One of the staff members, Montu, very kindly made a special meal of rice, mashed potatoes and dal (lentil soup) for her.
+One of my friends was feeling very sick by then and was seriously wondering if she would be fit enough next morning for the tiring 7-hr journey to Lachen – our night halt at 9175 ft – for a bit of acclimatisation before the arduous drive up to the famous lake.
+One of the staff members, Montu, very kindly made her a special meal of rice, mashed potatoes and dal (lentil soup) for her.
 The situation seemed to be slowly getting under control again.
-Later, we figured out that the culprit was the almost-gone-bad cream in one of the pastries that caused the scary indigestion problem and not her chronic acidity.
+Later, we figured out that the culprit was the almost-gone-bad cream in one of the Glenary pastries and not her chronic acidity.

 Day 2: Gangtok to Lachen

-I woke up early to explore the grounds and met a lady from Chennai who was there with 2 of her friends.
-They had come back from Gurudongmar a few days back – s0 I was keen to learn about their experience.
-The Lachen road had been closed due to a landslide just after their visit but it had again reopened.
-Landslides are very common in this part of the world and you have to be mentally ready to alter your trip at the last moment.
+I woke up early to explore the grounds and met a lady from Chennai who was there with two of her friends.
+They had come back from Gurudongmar a few days back and I was keen to learn about their experience.
+The Lachen road had been closed due to a landslide just after their visit but had reopened again.
+Landslides are very common in this part of the world and you have to be mentally prepared to alter your trip at the last moment.
 They didn’t seem particularly impressed by the lake (as they had been to Ladakh) and said that she would rather use the term noroads instead of bad roads to describe the way from Lachen to the lake.
 But I was too excited to hear a warning bell.

-We started for Lachen 2 hours behind schedule and were a bit worried as we had been advised to reach there while there is still light.
-We had also been told that it is a very high altitude remote town with very basic facilities.
+We all finally managed to start off for Lachen, but 2 hours behind schedule, but were a bit worried as we had been advised to reach there while there was still light.
+We had also been told that it is a very high-altitude remote town with very basic facilities.
 Food would be sufficient but simple.
 Being a newer destination, tourism infrastructure was still in its elementary stages.
 We would find out exactly how basic it was, after 10 long and adventurous hours.

 We stopped for a quick lunch somewhere near Singhik and were soon back on the road.
 The toilet stops were very basic but more or less clean, up to this lunch stop.
-There are many other scenic points where you may stop on the way, like Tashi View Point (a typically crowded touristy place), Phodong, Mangan etc but do remember that every additional stop will delay you further and prevent you from reaching Lachen safely while there is still light.
-However, do try to make a stop at Singhik.
+There were many other scenic points like Tashi View Point (a typically crowded touristy place), Phodong, Mangan etc but do remember that every additional stop will delay you further and prevent you from reaching Lachen safely while there is still light.
+However, try to make a stop at Singhik.